Syntax for Forms public beta

 Conditional fields require additional review and may delay the review process.
 Please use them only when necessary and avoid using them for complex logic since they will decrease the performance of the form.

-Conditional fields allow you to show or hide fields based on the value of another field.
-Conditional fields are defined using the if attribute.
-The if attribute must be a valid JavaScript expression that returns a boolean value, and it can be used either for the field itself or for values in the options array.
-As of now, only values are available in the context.
+attribute must be a valid JavaScript expression that returns a boolean value, and it can be used either for the field itself or for values in the options

 The following example shows how to use conditional fields in multiple ways: